 Persistent infection is characterized by impaired HBV-specific CD8+ T cell responses, however, the mechanisms responsible for CD8+ T cell failure are not well understood.
 This brief report aids in providing an understanding of the possible mechanisms involved in CD8+ T cell failure in HBV infection.
 More specifically, a decline in Mg2+ homeostasis in HBV infected CD8+ T cells over time leading to a defective expression of NKG2D.
 A better understanding of the mechanisms leading to viral persistence may result in new therapeutic treatment strategies that aim to remedy the T cell defects described.

-At StemExpress, we offer high-quality peripheral blood CD8+ Cytotoxic T Cells, NK Cells, and infected blood (HBV, HCV, HIV, etc.) that can be used in studies focusing on therapeutic treatments for many diseases.
-Check out our October Promotion for NK and CD8+ T cells.
+At StemExpress, we offer high-quality peripheral blood CD8+ Cytotoxic T Cells, NK Cells, and diseased blood (HBV, HCV, HIV, etc.) that can be used in studies focusing on therapeutic treatments for many diseases.

 Follow us on LinkedIn to keep up-to-date on exciting trends, promotions, articles, and new product releases.